-MICK: – I towered over most of the guys in school so I didn’t really every think of modeling as a possibility.
+MICK: – I towered over most of the guys in school, so I didn’t really ever think of modeling as a possibility.
 It wasn’t until after I had graduated that my English teacher came to me and told me I should consider becoming a model.
 I think my reaction was nervous laughter as I waited for the punch line to the joke.
-She then told me that she used to work as a casting agent in NY and that I fit the build but she never wanted to risk me dropping out of high school by telling me too soon.
+She then said to me that she used to work as a casting agent in NY and that I fit the build, but she never wanted to risk me dropping out of high school by telling me too soon.
 She convinced me to go see agencies and a week or two later.

-MICK: – Well, there is no typical day at work for me, that’s why I love my job.
-Every day is different.
-One day I will just be running around meeting new clients for work, the next day I’ll be shooting a make up the campaign, the next I’ll be channeling alien vibes for an editorial.
+MICK: – One day I will just be running around meeting new clients for work, the next day I’ll be shooting a makeup the campaign, the next I’ll be channeling alien vibes for an editorial.
 The jobs are all very different.
-Some days can be monotonous if I am just shooting product for e-commerce.
+Some days can be monotonous if I am just shooting products for e-commerce.

-DT 500 MAG: – What was the most hype job you have done so far?
+DT 500 MAG: – What was the most remarkable job you have done so far?

 MICK: – The most inspiring job I’ve done so far would probably be the commercial I shot for William Rast.
-It was a carziest job I’d done at that point and the scale of the shoot was massive.
+It was the craziest job I’d done at that point, and the scale of the shoot was massive.
 They even rented a train for one shot.
 I loved doing that job because it showed me that there is no limit to what you can achieve.

 ” I couldn’t believe they chose me for it and yet, there I was, kicking ass, running next to a train in the middle of the desert.
 It was surreal.”

-DT 500 MAG: – Mick, what is your experience at backstage fashion?
+DT 500 MAG: – Mick, what is your experience in backstage fashion?

 “If you want to be a model, prepare yourself.
 The people who laugh at you one day will be the ones that call you for favors the next.
 Find an agent that believes in you and stick with them but always remember, the only person you can truly count on is yourself.”